Maps | Directory | uSource | Webmail | HelpHelp with this site |

 InSPiRe Research Lab

-The InSPiRe labs seeks to address this engineering challenge in the domains of:
+The InSPiRe labs seeks to address this engineering challenge in the broad domains of :

-A basic tenet to engineering is that one cannot engineer something that one cannot measure, as underlined by Lord Kelvin,
+A basic tenet to engineering is that something cannot be engineered if it cannot be measured, as underlined by Lord Kelvin,

 " When you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is a meagre and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science."